xpmethod/xpmethod.github.io/_posts/projects/2017-01-07-mapping-fabula-and-sjuzet.md

 ---

 Read the [README](https://github.com/muziejus/wandering-rocks) at GitHub.
-[NYWalker](http://muziejus.github.io/wandering-rocks) as hosted by GitHub.
+[Mapping Fabula and Sjužet in “Wandering Rocks”](http://muziejus.github.io/wandering-rocks) as hosted by GitHub.

 “Fabula and Sjužet in ‘Wandering Rocks’” is a data visualization of the events in the tenth episode of James Joyce’s _Ulysses_.
 It maps the events both by the